Marceillo/kayak-blog-pp4/README.md

 ### Footer

-* Has social website links to facebook, X and You Tube.
+* Has social website links to Facebook, X, and YouTube.

 <br>